The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Europe: Jill Taylor of Jet Set World Travel.

 What to See and Do

-If you’re headed to the Dolomites from Venice (an ideal mountain gateway), there are a number of delightful options for pit stops: the home of prosecco, Valdobbiadene; the capital of the grappa distilleries, Bassano del Grappa (the Poli Museum offers tastings and a good overview of the production process); or, for ski buffs, Cortina d’Ampezzo, past host of the 1956 Winter Olympics and future host of the 2021 Alpine Ski World Championships.
+If you’re headed to the Dolomites from Venice (an ideal mountain gateway), there are a number of delightful options for pit stops: the home of prosecco, Valdobbiadene; the capital of the grappa distilleries, Bassano del Grappa (the Poli Museum offers tastings and a good overview of the production process); or, for ski buffs, Cortina d’Ampezzo, host of the 1956 Winter Olympics and the 2021 Alpine Ski World Championships.

 Board a helicopter to experience the true magic of the Matterhorn and Zermatt from the air.
 Come face-to-face with some of the most dramatic and treacherous scenery in the world, all while sitting safely next to an experienced pilot guiding you through the clouds.

 Italian wines may be more familiar to you than Swiss, but grapes have been growing in the land that is now Switzerland since Roman times—and there isn’t much opportunity to try these wines outside of the country, as the Swiss export only one percent of what they produce.
 Zermatt is in the Valais wine region; you can walk a four-mile-long wine trail, with a guide or even a vintner, and visit wine museums at either end that share the history of the local grapes.
 One of the best places to taste a variety of Swiss bottles is at Chateau de Villa’s wine bar: Pair the local whites with a traditional Raclette du Valais AOP, made according to a recipe that has been passed down for generations.

 Sit at a café with a plate of raclette and a glass of prosecco, take advantage of one of the region’s excellent spas, or ease aching muscles at the natural hot springs in Pré-Saint-Didier, near Courmayeur.